hatimalattas/Casting_Agency_API/README.md

 ```

 #### POST '/movies'
-Returns a list of the movie that was posted, the id of the movie that was posted, a success value, and total number of movies
+Returns a list of the movie that was posted, the id of the movie that was posted, a success value, and total number of movies.

 Sample curl:
 curl http://localhost:5000/movies -X POST -H "Content-Type: application/json" -H "Authorization: Bearer {INSERT_TOKEN_HERE}" -d '{"title":"Printer", "release_date": "Wed, 29 Jul 2020 21:30:42 GMT"}'.